ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Once your email contact address has been validated, (and any necessary training or attestations have been completed,) Wynton Staff will make every effort to process your new account request within 5 business days.

+If you have any problems with the form or questions about filling it out, please don't hesitate to [contact us].

 [contact us]: {{ '/about/contact.html' | relative_url }}